EncounterMuseum/encounter-museum/traditions/christianity.md

 ---
-title: science and health with key to the scriptures
+title: Science and health with key to the scriptures
 size:
 ---
 Christian Science – Mary Baker Eddy

 ---
-title: the history of the reorganized church of Jesus christ of latter day saints
+title: The History of the Reorganized Church of Jesus Christ of Latter Day Saints
 images: ["chr.rldshistory.jpg","chr.rldshistory2.jpg"]
 size:
 ---